 If you are thinking of applying, here are some ways that you can prepare for the application process:

-- Look through the guide for applicants and for experts;
+- Look through the guide for applicants and eform user guide;

 - Creative Europe Europe Desk UK offers free advice and support for Creative Europe applicants from the UK.
-If you are thinking of applying, we also offer one-to-one sessions in person, over the phone or via Skype;
+If you are thinking of applying, we also offer one-to-one sessions in person, over the phone or via Skype.
+Get in touch;

 - Sign up to our newsletter;